matt94vr/Start2Impact-Projects/Data Visualization & Manipulation/readme.txt

-In this project I will test the skills of manipulating, cleaning and visualizing data through the analysis and combination of different datasets
+In this project I will test the skills of manipulating, cleaning and visualizing data through the analysis and combination of several datasets.